 Attorneys must appear at each hearing by video, unless previously excused by the judge.
 As with in-person court proceedings, if an attorney wants to appear only by audio-such as by telephone or without video turned on-they must file a motion and proposed order before the hearing, requesting an audio-only appearance.

-Attorneys should turn on video when they are ready to proceed with their cases and turn off video if they are not ready to proceed.
+Attorneys may signal to the court that they are ready to proceed with their cases by turning on their video and should turn off their video if they are not ready to proceed.